 You’ll lie on your back on a table in the testing room.

 Behind you will be a specialized X-ray machine that shows video images of the body on a monitor.
 The X-ray technician will probably first take a regular X-ray of your abdomen.
-After that, he will put a lubricated tube into your rectum.
+After that, they will put a lubricated tube into your rectum.
 The tube connects to a bag of barium sulfate solution.
 The technician will slowly pump the solution through your intestine, and then pump air into it.

 Using the barium, the technician can get a clear picture of the lining of the intestine from several angles.
 For some of these angles, you’ll move around in order to coat all parts of the colon.
 Once you are in the correct position, you’ll need to stay still and hold your breath while the X-rays are taken.